Best brokers for beginners in Australia in 2025

 How did BrokerChooser select the best online brokers for beginners in Australia?

-- We opened an account and tested the trading platform with our own money.
+• We opened an account and tested the trading platforms with our own money.

-- We also took into consideration if the brokers offer fractional shares and interest for uninvested cash
+• We also took into consideration if the brokers offer fractional shares and interest on uninvested cash.

-- We checked and compared 101 brokers with a special focus on fees, their trading platform and customer service.
+• We checked and compared 103 brokers with a special focus on fees and their mobile trading platform.

 Save hours of research!